 With the coming of the railway, Empress was to become a boomtown, and in 1914 the CPR station was built.
 The Empress Station was the only one of this design built in Alberta, with 1½ stories distinguished by arched windows that allowed more light into the waiting rooms, and three carved roses at the end of each horizontal ridge-line.
 This rail station was intended to be a division point and the largest yard west of Winnipeg including a roundhouse, water tower, and coal chute.
 The Train Station was declared a historic site and has been restored and acts as a train museum and events location.

 Currently (2017), Empress is home to 160 residents made up of locals and a variety of newcomers who were drawn in by the history, culture, wildlife and scenery surrounding our community.
 Being located next to 2 rivers provides for a variety of water related activities and tourism businesses: canoeing, kayaking, riverboat cruises, and fishing trips.
 As well, the rivers are a great draw for wildlife, making this an ideal location for bird and wildlife watchers as well as the hunting enthusiast, and we do have some outfitters and lodges in the area.
-For a sample of what we have to offer, checkout JC’s River Fishing & Guiding Service, and River Bend Adventures.
+For a sample of what we have to offer, checkout What to Do.

-Empress has 2 campgrounds, one located in town, and one located in Peter Fidler Park by the Red Deer River, as well as a motel, and a number of lodges surrounding Empress.
+Empress has 2 campgrounds, one located in town (Empress Uptown Campground), and one located in Peter Fidler Park by the Red Deer River, as well as a motel, and a number of lodges surrounding Empress.
 See Where to Stay.
 The river is also used by the agricultural community for irrigating crops.

 The Village of Empress and surrounding area has an amazing Native Canadian history.
 Tepee rings, Buffalo jumps, an Effigy, and a Medicine Wheel can be found nearby.